Canonical will support 32-bit libraries in Ubuntu

 There does not seem to be a problem, right?
 Error

-Ubuntu developer Will Cooke explained that "386 makes up about 1% of Ubuntu's install base," but the potential they are bigger.
+Ubuntu developer Will Cooke explained that "386 is about 1% of the Ubuntu installation base", but the potential problems are greater.

 While the 32-bit operating system is ancient, it turns out that 32-bit software libraries live and reign in some very popular programs - especially games - that many still use.